 Authors of a recently published article will describe their recommendation for clinicians to provide a “letter of medical necessity” to their patients as a tool to improve the likelihood that insurers timely approve claims.
 Such letters have proven crucial in lawsuits and appeals; they represent an important tool that clinicians can provide their patients.

-After attending this workshop participants will be able to:
+After attending this introductory-level workshop, participants will be able to:

 1. Identify the key principals of the insurance parity laws regarding mental health and substance use treatment.